 Corollary 6.11.
 (Unitwise and Integral Temp-absoluteness for Genus Zero) Let X_K be a hyperbolic curve over K, with stable reduction over \mathcal{O}K , which is isogenous to a hyperbolic curve of genus zero.
 Then X_K is unitwise temp-absolute, and every cusp of X_K is integrally temp-absolute.

 Proof.
-Indeed, this follows formally from Corollary 6.10, (i), (ii), and [Mzk8], Corollary 4.11. \bigcirc
+Indeed, this follows by formally "substituting" the equivalences of Corollary 6.10, (i), (ii), into [Mzk8], Corollary 4.11. \bigcirc

 Finally, we also observe that it is immediate that the tempered analogue of [Mzk8], Theorem 4.3, holds: